What does INSEAD look for in MiM applicants?

 University activities (student government, club leadership)

-Volunteer work and community engagement
+Extracurricular activities including volunteer work and community engagement

 Entrepreneurial ventures or side projects